 The American Institute for Medical and Biological Engineering (AIMBE) has announced the pending induction of Lee E. Miller, Ph.D., Professor of Neuroscience, Departments of Physiology, Biomedical Engineering, and Physical Medicine and Rehabilitation, Northwestern University, to its College of Fellows.

 There was never any doubt that Andy Yoder ’07 would complete his goal of becoming a doctor, but the path that led him there was difficult.

 This summer, 18 Goshen College students are participating in the Maple Scholars Summer Research Program.

-Science Olympiad teams from 10 area schools will gather on the Goshen College campus on Saturday, Feb.
-11 to compete in over 30 events, ranging from astronomy to food science to rocks, for the annual Science Olympiad Regional Tournament.
+Science Olympiad teams from 13 area middle and high schools will gather on the Goshen College campus on Saturday, Feb.
+14 to compete in 23 science events, including robotics, forensics and sounds of music, for the annual Science Olympiad regional tournament.

 Fourteen Goshen College students are participating in the Maple Scholars Summer Research Program.
 Started in 1998, Maple Scholars is an eight-week program of research, experimentation, analysis and archiving data.